Joshua-Chiu/PGDBWebServer/stuff_we_keep_track_of.md

 * T1 and T2 averages
 * annual certificates
   * Principal List: variable cut-off
+    *BOTH TERMS AVERAGES ARE HIGHER THAN THE PRINCIPALS LIST CUTOFF*
   * Honour:    if (term 1 and term 2 averages are > 80) and not on principal's list:
   * Service:   if annual SERVICE POINTS TOTAL > 10
   * Athletics: if annual ATHLETICS POINTS TOTAL > 10